Sveinung Stensland: Parliament

 In early January 2022, he expressed concern that the Norwegian Police Service was in the process of requiring new drones made by Chinese manufacturer DJI.
 He also asked for justice minister Emilie Enger Mehl to halt the process until all necessary questions regarding the possible security issues were answered.

 In April, minister of justice Emilie Enger Mehl had stated that "regular people" should be listened to in regards to the courts reform, and also stated that one should "listen less to judicial experts in Oslo".
-Stensland expressed shock over her criticism, stating: "Mehl reveals here a basic contempt for knowledge.
-The government appears in this case as a complete parody.
-And they offend anyone who has used their expertise to work on this issue".
-While he agreed that regular people should be listened to, but criticised the minister's approach to the issue.
+Stensland expressed shock over her criticism.
+While he agreed that regular people should be listened to, he criticised the minister's approach to the issue.
 His sentiments was shared by the Progress Party and Socialist Left Party.

 In January 2023, Stensland stated that his party's confidence in justice minister Emilie Enger Mehl was weakened following controversy surrounding her usage of TikTok on her work phone.